simon409/simon409/README.md

 - 👋 Hi, I’m @simon409
-- 👀 I’m interested in programming 3d modelling and more
+- 👀 I’m interested in programming, 3d modelling and more
 - 🌱 I’m currently a computer science student
-- 📫 How to reach me? you can reach me in addarm409@gmail.com
+- 📫 How to reach me? you can reach me at addarm409@gmail.com

 <!---
 simon409/simon409 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.